TheOdinProject/curriculum/web_development_101/project_choose_your_os.md

 * You have to use the text editor that their services provide, which generally are not as good as the text editors you can install locally.
 Atom, sublime text etc.
 * The free tier's of these services have a memory limit, normally 1 gb.
 This can be a major limitation after a while.

+## Oh no!
+Total Failure!!!

+If all else fails, the best web-based development environments to use for coding the back end are [Nitrous.io](https://www.nitrous.io) or [cloud9](https://c9.io/).
+They are free to use and give you a brand spanking new Ruby and Rails setup to start coding with.

+They rely on having an internet connection, but they give you a command line, a text editor, and the ability to run a local server right out of the box.